John Mulvany: Munich training

 After the Civil War, Mulvany worked for Samuel B. Fassett, a leading photographer in Chicago.
 He submitted paintings to exhibitions in New York, Chicago and Philadelphia.
 Mulvany found a patron in St. Louis, Samuel B. Coale, who provided terms for him to study in Europe where he enrolled in the Royal Academy of Fine Arts, Munich. studying with Alexander von Wagner, De Kaiser and Carl Theodor von Piloty, then with Jean-Léon Gérôme in Paris.
-He also spent time in Antwerp studying Rembrandts.
+He also spent time in Antwerp studying works by Rembrandt.

 He was a classmate of Walter Shirlaw and Frank Duveneck.
 Mulvany won a medal for his efforts, and returned to Chicago in the fall of 1871 just before the devastating fire.

 Career beginnings

 Over the next five years Mulvany worked in Eldon, Iowa; St Louis, Missouri; Denver, Colorado; and Louisville, Kentucky, painting portraits and western genre pictures.
 In 1876 he exhibited Preliminary Trial of a Horsethief in New York City.
-The painting, reportedly sold for $5000, won him national recognition and a reputation as a Western painter.
+The painting, reportedly sold for $5,000, won him national recognition and a reputation as a Western painter.
 Other western-themed works include Lynch Law – Comrade’s Appeal 1877, Scouts of the Yellowstone, 1877 and Back to the Wigwam 1881.

 The painting of Preliminary Trial of a Horsethief was painted near Oskaloosa, Iowa.
 The Magistrate in this trial, seated in the center of the picture, is John F. Cartwright (1827–1893), my Second Great Grandfather.
 The Des Moines Register published this picture in their Sunday edition in about 1954.